 Not all forms of exercise, or indeed exercise classes, are created equal.
 You can dedicate a lot of time to some, and not see results for months - if at all.
-However, studio cycling done properly brings a wide variety of benefits:
+However, indoor cycling done properly brings a wide variety of benefits:

 High calorie burn

 Compared to many other activities, studio cycling gives the best burn - particularly when you teach riders to apply the correct cycling technique.